A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Tasks

 \subsection{Yield}

 The task of yield prediction is to predict the average yield per hectare for a parcel of land.
 Unlike LULC, which can be identified by a human expert from a satellite image moderately reliably \cite{mcnairn_integration_2009}, yield is generally measured at either the county-level by government bodies, or at the field-level by individual researchers.
-For the purposes of this review, "county" refers to anything larger than a field (e.g. ``municipality'', ``province'', ``state'', etc.) due to their varying meaning across different papers/governments.
-We note that almost universally, county-level yield uses MODIS imagery with yield measurements published by governments; while field-level yield uses Sentinel/Landsat imagery and field surveys, where the data was collected specifically for the study (see Table \ref{tbl:agg-yield}).
-However, the modelling is similar in both cases for the vast majority of studies.
-Since the yield is measured with respect to large shapes (counties/fields) and not with respect to pixels, the input to the models is an aggregated colour value from the imagery (or NDVI) across the county/field, effectively removing all spatial information from the data (Type T-o and ST-o; see Figure \ref{fig:type-stots}).
-There are multiple ways one could aggregate across a whole county or field, yet several papers did not describe their method for doing so.
-The most commonly mentioned method is to take an average, so it is likely that the studies that did not specify the aggregation method simply used an average.
+For the purposes of this review, "county" refers to anything larger than a field (e.g. ``municipality'', ``province'', ``state'', etc.) due to their varying meaning across different studies/governments.